brjdenis/VarianESAPI-EQD2Converter/README.md

 To use the script, you must compile it on your system.
 You should be able to open the project with Visual Studio 2019 Community Edition.
 Open the .sln file in Dosimetry folder.
 The script was developed for Eclipse version 15.6.
 It may not work with other versions of Eclipse or Varian ESAPI.

-1. You will need to restore NuGet package for compilation: Evil-Dicom version 2.0.4.
+1. You will need to restore NuGet package for compilation: Evil-Dicom version 2.0.4, and OxyPlot.
 Right click the solution -> Restore NuGet packages.
 2. Don't forget the references to Varian dlls.
 3. Compile as Release for x64.

-## How to use
+## How to use the script

 Because it is not possible to modify the dose matrix inside ESAPI, a trick is needed.
 The dose distribution is modified outside Eclipse with EvilDICOM, and is then imported back to Eclipse: